Table of Contents

 The pH of every substance in your body can be measured on a scale from 0 to 14.
 On this scale, 7 is neutral, 0 is the most acidic, and 14 is the most basic.
 The pH level of your vagina plays an important role in everything from how susceptible it is to infection to how comfortable and irritation-free you are on a day-to-day basis.

-Read on to learn more about normal vaginal pH, how and what happens when your vaginal pH becomes unbalanced, and what you can do to re-balance an unbalanced vaginal pH.
+Read on to learn more about what constitutes a normal vaginal pH balance, how and what happens when your vaginal pH becomes unbalanced, and what you can do to re-balance an unbalanced vaginal pH.

 While it may have been a while since you cracked open your high school chemistry books, understanding your vaginal pH can help you understand how to keep your body feeling good.